Yiheng-Yu/personal-website/content/posts/transformers-pt-1/index.md

 )
 ```

 The actual impelmentations of attention heads are different from model to model, but the general principle behind should be roughly the same.
-I'll dive depper into it in the future.
+I'll dive deeper into it in the future.

+// ...existing code...

 ### Have some fun!
 Meanwhile, since we've got a generative model already, we might as well test out some text generations: